 The University of Sunderland

 The University of Sunderland is a truly life-changing university.
-We’ve been providing higher education in the city since 1901, and we’re proud to be an innovative, accessible and inspirational university, with our long-established commitment to widening participation.
+We’ve been providing higher education in the city since 1901, and we’re proud to be an innovative, accessible and inspirational university.

 Sunderland has a rich history and one of the UK’s lowest costs of living.
 Our newly established School of Medicine is based at our City Campus, which is at the centre of our modern city.
 It is also home to our main administration and support services, the Murray Library, and our excellent sport facilities at CitySpace.
 As well as Medicine, our world-famous Pharmacy School (started by Hope Winch in 1921), Living Lab, and School of Nursing are based at City Campus.